syncfusion-content/windowsforms-docs/WindowsForms/PDF/Getting-Started.md

 Similarly, you can create a text element for the current date and do not forget to reuse the font that is created for the subheading.

 {% highlight c# %}

-[C#]